 For those of us trying to eat healthier, I can say for sure that it can be a fucking struggle.
 My typical taste preferences range from unhealthy to unhealthier, with nachos and ice cream topping the list!
-It has truly been a fucking struggle figuring out how to eat healthy.
+It has truly been a uphill battle figuring out how to eat healthy.

 It seems like when I do get on an eating healthy kick, I search around for recipes, go out and buy fancy ingredients, try it for a bit and then run out of steam.
 All the while having less money in my bank account, and more unused shit in my cupboards.

 How to Start Eating Healthy

 When you begin to look at your current lifestyle that you can begin to adapt for your future goals.

 Don’t try and fit a lifestyle you haven’t developed yet.
 Make it fit you.
 BAM!
 This is the first step you take.